EwellNeuroLab/Chronic-Recordings-Bonsai-Workflow/README.md

 Port C: 72-87 (same, shifted with 32)
 Port D: 104-119 (same, shifted with 32)

-When 32-channel amplifier or higher is used, no conversion is needed.
+When 32 channels or higher are used, no conversion is needed (tested with 64-channel amplifier).

 ## Output file naming